 Springville City owns and maintains two beautiful cemeteries which cover approximately 32 developed acres.
 The first burials in Springville took place in 1851 in the Historic Springville City Cemetery.
 Plots are still available in both cemeteries.
 Payment plan may be arranged.

 For more information, please visit the Community Services Building at 443 South 200 East or call (801) 489-2770.

 Flowers, floral arrangements, plants in vases, etc., will be removed without notice when the Sexton, or his staff, deem them to be unsightly due to age.

-Following Mother’s Day, Memorial Day, Father’s Day, and Veterans Day, decorations will be left for seven days.
-After the seven days period, all decorations may be cleared from the cemetery and disposed of.
+On Mother’s Day, Memorial Day, Father’s Day, and Veterans Day, decorations will be left for seven days.
+Cleanup will occur on Monday, the week after the holiday and all decorations will be cleared from the cemetery and disposed of.

 Decorations on flat headstones may be removed at any time to facilitate cemetery maintenance, except during the holidays mentioned above.

 Decorations may remain in the cemetery from December 1 to February 28 without removal.
 After March 1, all decorations are subject to removal.

 Springville City is not responsible for theft, damage or destruction of any decorations or personal items left in the cemeteries.

 All maps, records and other documents pertaining to the cemeteries are on file at the Community Services Building located at 443 South 200 East.